FRRouting/frr/doc/user/ospfd.rst

 This feature summarises originated external LSAs(Type-5 and Type-7).
 Summary Route will be originated on-behalf of all matched external LSAs.

-.. clicmd:: summary-address A.B.C.D/M [tag (1-4294967295)]
+.. clicmd:: [no] summary-address A.B.C.D/M [{tag (1-4294967295) | metric (0-16777215)}]

    This command enable/disables summarisation for the configured address range.
-Tag is the optional parameter.
-If tag configured Summary route will be originated with the configured tag.
+Tag and Metric are the optional parameters.
+If tag/metric configured summary route will be originated with the configured tag/metric.

 .. clicmd:: summary-address A.B.C.D/M no-advertise